 SUBMITTED BY: Joel Ringgold Stegall

-My fourth great-grandfather, John Sampson “Samp” Page, the son of John and Mary Autry Page of Sampson County, was single, 24 years old and living with his parents when the war broke out.
-He enlisted and was assigned on 04 Nov 1861 to North Carolina Co.
-A, 2nd Light Artillery Battery, which operated primarily at Fort Fisher and Fort Caswell on the Atlantic coast.
+My fourth great-grandfather, John Sampson “Samp” Page, was single, 24 years old, and living with his parents, John and Mary Autry Page of Sampson County, when the war broke out.
+He enlisted and was assigned on Nov.
+4, 1861 to North Carolina Cmpany A, 2nd Light Artillery Battery, which operated primarily at Fort Fisher and Fort Caswell on the Atlantic coast.

 Fort Caswell and Fort Fisher, strategically located on either side of the mouth of the Cape Fear River leading to the Port of Wilmington, were charged with protecting ships running the Union blockade of Confederate ports Lincoln had imposed in April 1861.
 Without the manufacturing capacity to sustain the war, the South had to depend on shipments of goods and war matériel from Europe, primarily England.
 For those products to get to their destinations, the ships carrying them had to get past Union gunboats anchored off every Southern port.
 This description of Fort Fisher gives a good explanation of the importance of protecting those ships: